 If you are a registered nurse with an associate degree (ASN), you might be feeling some pressure to obtain your bachelor of science in nursing (BSN).
 In 2008, the Institute of Medicine released a report recommending that 80 percent of the RN workforce have a BSN by 2020, causing many hospitals to reevaluate their criteria for hiring new nurses.
 If you work in a hospital that is seeking Magnet recognition, you have probably noticed that Magnet hospitals usually hire only BSN prepared nurses or those who are committed to going back to school.

 “Why is this so important?” you ask.
 “I’m a good nurse!”

 You probably are!
-Even so, you should consider getting your BSN.
-Here’s why:
+Even so, you should consider the benefits of getting a BSN:

 - Job security.
 In order for an institution to qualify for Magnet status, all nurse managers must have their bachelor of science in nursing.
 While Magnet status does not require staff nurses to obtain their BSN, 49 percent of registered nurses employed at Magnet facilities are BSN-prepared, compared to only 30 percent of registered nurses at non-Magnet facilities.
 In addition, research shows that hospitals with higher percentages of BSN-RNs on their nursing staff produce better patient outcomes.
 That means that aspiring Magnet hospitals are likely to hire more BSN-prepared nurses, and you can increase your chances of employment—or feel more secure in your current job—by getting your BSN.

 - A global perspective.
 While your associate degree prepared you well for hospital nursing, it did not address national and global health policy and issues.
 As nurses navigate new cultural landscapes and bureaucratic challenges of the 21st century, it is crucial that they develop a broad understanding of their role in the community, national and world health.